-Currys Black Friday 2021 sale: What deals can you expect?
+The Currys Black Friday sale 2021 has arrived – here’s what to shop

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Currys Black Friday deals 2021: When the sale starts and offers you can expect from Shark, Philips and more
+Currys’s Black Friday 2021 sale is here: Shop the best early deals from Beats, Microsoft, Nespresso and more

-We’ll be bringing you the lowdown on how to bag the best bargains
+We’re bringing you the lowdown on how to bag the best bargains

-November may feel like months away, but Black Friday – aka, the biggest shopping event of the year – is already on our minds.
-The annual sale sees big-name brands and retailers slash the prices of products across everything from tech to beauty.
+If you’ve been waiting until Black Friday – aka, the biggest shopping event of the year – to snap up a bargain on home appliances, TVs, laptops and tech gadgets, the team here at IndyBest are pleased to inform you that you’re going to be shopping a whole lot earlier than expected.

-It began in America, where retailers would have huge events on the Friday after Thanksgiving, but, having made its way over to the UK, the sales now start earlier and earlier every year, with bigger discounts and more retailers participating.
+That’s because, while the main event is still some weeks away, Currys has joined the likes Boots, Superdrug, Studio and AO, by launching its Black Friday event early.

-Here at IndyBest, we’ve got all the details and shopping tips to help you navigate the mammoth amount of deals that will be on offer.
+The sale includes hundreds of deals on a whole host of products including coffee machines, headphones, air fryers and tablets, meaning you’re truly spoiled for choice.

-Currys PC World often has some of the most impressive discounts on home appliances, TVs, laptops and tech gadgets, so if you’re after a new pair of headphones, a fridge freezer or gaming laptop, you’ll be spoiled for choice.
+Plus, don’t forget the retailer also has a “price promise” initiative, which means it will match the cost of products it finds stocked cheaper at other major retailers.

-It also has a “price promise” initiative, meaning it will match the price of products it finds stocked cheaper at other major retailers.
-Keep scrolling for everything you need to know.
+We’re here to save you from hours of scrolling with our pick of the best early deals to shop right now, which we will be updating throughout the month as more offers are added to Currys’s stellar sale.
+Happy shopping!

 Read more: